 There are some foods which particularly contribute to your skin’s health.
 Avocados, walnuts and olive oil all contain monounsaturated fat, a healthy fat which helps keep your skin hydrated and also helps your body absorb vitamins.
 Oats and other whole grains are low-glycemic foods that won’t raise your blood sugar, which reduces the risk of acne and wrinkling; oats also contain a compound that helps to prevent skin cell damage.
 Leafy greens such as Brussels sprouts, kale, and collard greens are great sources of vitamins A and C. Lean beef is an excellent source of the protein your body needs to create collagen, a structural component of muscle and skin; other good sources of lean protein are chicken, fish, beans, and tofu.

 Your skin protects you by facing the daily challenges of ultraviolet rays, toxins, bacteria, and other threats.
 Because of this, it’s important to keep up the levels of glutathione in your body.
 A powerful antioxidant and antitoxin, glutathione helps your body to fight off toxins such as those found in pollution and processed foods and helps your skin remain elastic and youthful.
+Don’t forget to protect your skin from the summer sun.

 As we age, the body’s levels of this necessary antioxidant decrease; our Original Glutathione Formula™ (OGF) was formulated by RobKellerMD® with a blend of nutrients that can support your body in keeping its levels of glutathione high.
 Daily supplementing of your balanced diet with Original Glutathione Formula™ can help keep your immune system functioning at its optimum level, and may help your skin counteract the effects of aging so you can stay younger-looking for longer.